mtgatool/mtgatool-web/src/components/docs/resources/introduction.md

 # Bugs

-Bugs in the app can be submitted directly to [our Discord](https://discord.gg/K9bPkJy) or to [GitHub issues tracker](https://github.com/Manuel-777/MTG-Arena-Tool/issues), we prefer the later so we can have it persisted, but we also love chatting to our users!
+Bugs in the app can be submitted directly to [our Discord](https://discord.gg/K9bPkJy) or to [GitHub issues tracker](https://github.com/Manuel-777/MTG-Arena-Tool/issues).
+We prefer the latter so we can have it persisted, but we also love chatting to our users!

 Currently MTG Arena Tool logs can be found at the following locations, please do not share these publicly as they may contain sensitive data;